logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 Why can't we use the SLK as the client key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Client Key is required to be a unique client identifier.
+The client key is required to be a unique client identifier.
 The SLK isn’t a
-unique key and therefore not suitable to be used as the Client Key.
+unique key and therefore not suitable to be used as the client key.

 Refer to data specifications for `Identifier management <http://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html>`_.